OMG! Relive Holly Willoughby’s INCREDIBLE image overhaul

 Holly Willoughby

-What better way to show off how amazing her style has been this year, that at The British Fashion Awards in December.
+What better way to show off her amazing style than at The British Fashion Awards in December last year.
 Bravo, Holly!

 Credit: Rex